Transportation

 Abandoned horse cart, near Temelli, Turkey.
 (Photo copyright © by Kaj Halberg)

-Horse wagon with a punctured tyre, Karakol, Kyrgyzstan.
+A tyre on this horse wagon in the city of Karakol, Kyrgyzstan, has punctured.
 In the lower picture, the man is trying to fix the worn-out tyre with some kind of liquid.
 (Photos copyright © by Kaj Halberg)

 Boy, riding a donkey, Birecik, Turkey.
 (Photo copyright © by Kaj Halberg)